 - No clinical or other diagnostic evidence of other significant systemic disease

 MRI Consensus Document

-The CBTC will be publishing a MRI Consensus document later this year in an effort to develop consensus recommendations for a standardized brain tumor imaging protocol for clinical trials using the canine model, such that: 1) multi-institutional studies can be performed with minimal inter-institutional variation, and 2) imaging protocols are consistent with human consensus recommendations to permit reliable translation to human clinical trials.
+The CBTC has published a MRI Consensus document in an effort to develop consensus recommendations for a standardized brain tumor imaging protocol for clinical trials using the canine model, such that: 1) multi-institutional studies can be performed with minimal inter-institutional variation, and 2) imaging protocols are consistent with human consensus recommendations to permit reliable translation to human clinical trials.